 Article 1: Full-time Student.
 A student must be enrolled as a full-time student (as defined by rule of the State Board of Education) in a Texas school during the semester in which the TMEA activity takes place.
 If an audition takes place in one semester and the resultant concert or clinic takes place in another, then the student must be enrolled as a full-time student during both semesters.

 Article 2: Membership in Parent Organization.
 A student must be certified by his TMEA Active Member director as a participating member of the school’s parent musical organization during the semester in which the TMEA activity is held.
+A student may only participate with organizations affiliated with their full-time campus.
 If there is no parent musical group in the school, the student must be certified by a TMEA member sponsor.
 This sponsor must hold an Active Membership in TMEA and must have been designated as a sponsor by the chief administrator of the school the student attends.
+Schools with No Parent Organization.

 Article 4: Extracurricular Activity.
 All TMEA activities are extracurricular.
 In order to participate in TMEA activities, a student must be passing the number of courses required by state law and by rules of the State Board of Education.